atsheehan/curriculum/lessons/monty-hall-simulation/monty-hall-simulation.md

 ### Instructions

 Write a program to simulate the game show and report how often each the user guesses correctly.
 The program should simulate two different scenarios: one where the user switches doors and another when the user doesn't.
-The simulation should be run **n** times to generate more accurate probabilities for how often the player guesses correctly in each scenario.
+The simulation should be run **n** times where **n** is passed as a command-line argument (i.e. `ruby monty_hall.rb 100` should run the simulation 100 times).
 Print out the outcomes for both scenarios as a percentage of games guessed correctly.

 ### Sample Usage